 For a wedding abroad to be legally binding you need to contact the local authorities in the country in which you want to get married.
 If you follow the correct process according to local law you won’t need to register it separately in the UK, but you might be asked to get certain documents from the government if you’re a British National.
 You can visit www.gov.uk/marriage-abroad to find out more.

 Packing your bags for both your wedding and your honeymoon is super exciting but also terrifying.
-So once you’ve packed outfits for each day and doubled checked your passports and official documentation, reward yourselves with a gin and tonic on the plane to calm your nerves and toast the beginning of your amazing adventure.
+So once you’ve packed outfits for each day and double checked your passports and official documentation, reward yourselves with a gin and tonic on the plane to calm your nerves and toast the beginning of your amazing adventure.

 If you fly mid-week with a budget airline you’ll find return flights to Berlin for under £100.
 So you can afford to treat yourselves to extra leg-room, speedy boarding and taxis to and from the airports to make your journey as stress-free and comfortable as possible.

 As Berlin has a brilliant range of Airbnb options it’s easy to find a stunning apartment for half the price of an average hotel.
-This super colourful apartment is perfectly situated by the Museum of Modern Art and the Wall Memorial.
+This super chic apartment is perfectly situated by the Museum of Modern Art and the Wall Memorial.